 We both buy and sell antiques & collectibles.
-A large percentage of our business is related to
+We

-selling antiques on consignment.
-We help owners of antiques, be they
+We also sell many antiques on consignment.
+We help different owners

 I discuss values of antiques and collectibles and collections